-Depending on the brand, it can be made from apricot pits, almonds, or both.
+Depending on the brand, Amaretto can be made from apricot pits, almonds, or both.
 Although it can be used to make tasty cocktails such as the famous Amaretto Sour, it can also be used to add a rich almond flavor to baked goods.
 Or, use it to sweeten an espresso and ice cream dessert called affogato.

 This iconic orange drink is made from bitter orange, rhubarb, gentian, and cinchona.
 The most common cocktail made with Aperol is known as the “Spritz,” which is made with Aperol, Prosecco, and soda water, and is served as an aperitif in northeast Italy.